 Contributing to the DPRK's poor economic performance is the disproportionately large share of GDP assigned to the military.
 The DPRK has placed a high priority on maintaining a strong defence capability, with most aspects of the economy and society revolving around defence-related programs.
 For many years, Pyongyang has mounted an extensive effort to prepare the population for war and has consistently proclaimed its overriding objective of reunifying the Korean Peninsula, by force if necessary.
 The DPRK maintains an active-duty military force of up to 1.2 million personnel, and possibly 4.5 million reservists, one of the largest in the world.

 Economic statistics for the DPRK are difficult to obtain due to the closed nature of its society.
-In 2010, the DPRK's GDP was estimated at US$26 billion.
-The DPRK has expanded international trade over the last decade, but the total value remains low, estimated at US$4.2 billion in 2010.
+In 2011, the DPRK's GDP was estimated at US$12.4 billion.
+The DPRK has expanded international trade over the last decade, but the total value remains low, estimated at US$8.5 million in 2012.

-China is the DPRK's principal trading partner, accounting for around 60 per cent of the DPRK's total trade in 2010 (mostly anthracite coal and other resources).
-The ROK accounted for around 31 per cent of the DPRK's total trade in 2010, with the majority associated with the Kaesong Industrial Complex (KIC).
-The KIC is where the majority of inter-Korean commercial cooperation takes place and is a special economic zone established by the DPRK and the ROK close to the demilitarized zone that separates the DPRK and the ROK.
-The operation of the KIC has, however, been increasingly problematic and hostage to political manoeuvring by the DPRK and activities here were suspended in April 2013.
+China is the DPRK's principal trading partner, accounting for around 70 per cent of the DPRK's total trade in 2011 (mostly anthracite coal and other resources).
+The ROK accounted for around 31 per cent of the DPRK's total trade in 2010, with the majority associated with the Gaesong Industrial Complex (GIC).
+The GIC is where the majority of inter-Korean commercial cooperation takes place and is a special economic zone established by the DPRK and the ROK close to the demilitarized zone that separates the DPRK and the ROK.
+The operation of the GIC has, however, been problematic and hostage to political manoeuvring by the DPRK, and the complex was shut down between April and September 2013.